datanav/docs/technical/exact-hubspot.rst

      - "string"

-Exact Contacts to Hubspot Contact
+Exact Contacts to HubSpot Contact
 ---------------------------------
-Every Exact Contacts will be synchronized with a Hubspot Contact.
+Every Exact Contacts will be synchronized with a HubSpot Contact.

-Once a link between a Exact Contacts and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Contacts and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Contacts and a Hubspot Contact:
+The following properties are synchronized between a Exact Contacts and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Exact Contacts Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - BirthDate
      - properties.date_of_birth
      - "string"

-Exact Departments to Hubspot Company
+Exact Departments to HubSpot Company
 ------------------------------------
-Every Exact Departments will be synchronized with a Hubspot Company.
+Every Exact Departments will be synchronized with a HubSpot Company.

-Once a link between a Exact Departments and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Departments and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Departments and a Hubspot Company:
+The following properties are synchronized between a Exact Departments and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Exact Departments Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Description
      - properties.description
      - "string"

-Exact Divisions to Hubspot Company
+Exact Divisions to HubSpot Company
 ----------------------------------
-Every Exact Divisions will be synchronized with a Hubspot Company.
+Every Exact Divisions will be synchronized with a HubSpot Company.

-Once a link between a Exact Divisions and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Divisions and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Divisions and a Hubspot Company:
+The following properties are synchronized between a Exact Divisions and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Exact Divisions Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Description
      - properties.description
      - "string"